mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

-1. Submit must occur by AJAX callback so as to a) meet requirement of the project per professor and 2) so that screen does not have to flash as it reloads all 14 panels (one panel per game).
+1. Submit must occur by AJAX callback so as to a) meet requirement of the project per professor and 2) so that screen does not have to flash as it reloads all other live panels (one panel per game).
 The AJAX call should only result in the current panel refreshing.

 1. Panel is shown in its already smallest dimension with only one panel